22mn/quasar/README.md

 # Quasar (Package Deprecated)

+> - Quasar package have been already deprecated from package manager.
+But ... here is a new one : https://twentytwo.space/2020/10/01/quasar2-dynamo-package/

 ## Revit-Dynamo Package
-> - Quasar package have been already deprecated from package manager.
 > - Quasar includes 50+ nodes, simple usability and substantial enhancement to productivity.
 > - Code samples are provided in [this](https://github.com/mgjean/quasar/tree/master/samples) directory.
 > - For nodes usage, modification & understanding [__The Quasar Offical Website__](https://twentytwo.space/quasar-package-guide/)